janne/tofu/README.md

 Installation
 ------------
 <pre>
-sudo curl https://github.com/janne/tofu/raw/master/tofu > ~/usr/local/bin/t
+sudo curl https://github.com/janne/tofu/raw/master/tofu > ~/usr/local/bin/tofu
-sudo chmod +x ~/usr/local/bin/t
+sudo chmod +x ~/usr/local/bin/tofu
 </pre>

 Configuration
 -------------
 The default location for the todo file is todo.txt in the home directory.
-If another location is preferred, create a file called ".todorc" in the current directory or the home directory, such as:
+If another location is preferred, create a file called ".tofurc" in the current directory or the home directory, such as:

 <pre>
-echo "file: ~/Dropbox/todo/todo.txt > ~/.todorc"
+echo "file: ~/Dropbox/tofu/todo.txt > ~/.tofurc"
-touch ~/Dropbox/todo/todo.txt
+touch ~/Dropbox/tofu/todo.txt
 </pre>

 Tips and tricks